Kasba Peth, Pune: Hindu temples

+Shaikh Sallah Dargah

+The 14th century shrines, which came to be known as the Dhakta Shaikh Salla Dargah and the Thorla Shaikh Salla Dargah, have been among the more popular religious places in Pune over the centuries.

+Businesses

-The part of the Peth near the Mutha river is known as Kumbhar Wada (locality of the earthen pot makers).
+The part of the Peth near the Mutha river is known as Kumbhar Wada, where kumbhar, or potters, reside.

 Skilled metal craftsmen (known as Tambat) known for crafting utensils out of brass and copper also reside there.

-Lal Mahal and Kasba Ganapati Temple, Twashta Kasar Kalika Devi Temple are some of the places of interest.
-Budhwar Peth and Shaniwar Peth (in the Southwest), Rasta Peth (in the Southeast), Raviwar Peth (in the South) and Mangalwar Peth (in the East) are the neighbour Peths of Kasba Peth.
+There is also a tailor's lane in the peth.